The Be Awesome Go Big transition project

 What do the children do at break and lunch?

-Students can eat food purchased at school in the dining room, or their packed lunches in the sandwich room.
-They are also free to find a place for themselves either inside or outside, depending on the weather.
+Students can eat food purchased at school in the dining room, or their packed lunches.
+Once they have eaten they are free to find a place for themselves either inside or outside, depending on the weather.
+The Year 7s and Year 8s have their own yard on the West side of the school.
 Students can also access the Social Learning Base during break and lunch times.
-There are a variety of supervised activities every day, alongside on-going inter-form competitions.
-More information regarding this will be provided as the school year commences.

 What time do students have lunch?